Ph.D. in Christian Ethics, Union

 Clarissa-Eagle Bend-Clotho (1981-84)

-Forty years from first serving as a pastoral intern to retirement.
+Forty-six years from first serving as a pastoral intern.
 During the ten years between my first internship in a church and my first appointment as pastor, I worked in many forms of ministry in New York City while studying and earning three degrees - Ph.D., M.Div. and M.Phil.

 Officiated at over 850 weddings, 400 baptisms and 300 funerals while preaching 1500 sermons, teaching 50 classes and ministering with 5,000 parishioners.